A New Paradigm

 For Prostate Cancer Treatment

-Most physicians have a long-standing conviction that patients diagnosed with prostate cancer must have their entire gland either surgically removed or radiated.
-This conviction stems from the belief that all prostate cancer is "multifocal."
-That means if a malignant tumor is found in one location (or only on one side of the prostate) it's likely that tumor cells exist throughout the entire gland.
-For most physicians this belief holds true even if only a small tumor is found during a patient's prostate biopsy.
+Many physicians have a long-standing conviction that patients diagnosed with prostate cancer must have their entire gland either surgically removed or radiated.
+This belief stems from the idea that all prostate cancer is “multifocal”.
+Multifocal means that if a malignant tumor is found in one location (or only on one side of the prostate) it’s likely that tumor cells exist throughout the entire gland.
+For most physicians this belief holds true even if only a small tumor is found during a patient’s prostate biopsy.

-In cases where multiple tumors are found they often turn out to be of a size and low risk level that might not necessarily threaten a patient's life (Harvard Medical School 2011).
-Although some prostate maligancies are "multifocal" and some tumors are very dangerous, the question arises whether treating the entire prostate gland is necessary for every man.
-If we establish, with a high degree of confidence thanks to advanced diagnostic technologies, that a patient is a candidate for a focal treatment, it is possible to develop a treatment tailored to that person's disease.
+In cases where multiple tumors are found they usually turn out to be of low-risk level that might not threaten a patient’s life (Harvard Medical School 2011).
+Although some prostate maligancies are multifocal and some tumors are very dangerous, the question arises whether treating the entire prostate gland is necessary for every man.
+If we establish, with a high degree of confidence, that a patient is a candidate for a focal treatment, then it is possible to develop treatment tailored to that person’s disease.

-In my current practice I specialize in approaching prostate tumors in a way that determines if a patient is a candidate for whole gland treatment, or a candidate for targeted (or focal) treatment.
-The goal of a targeted treatment is to destroy only a patient's known tumor while sparing the remaining healthy tissue and avoiding collateral damage to sensitive structures that can affect a man's quality of life.
+I specialize in approaching prostate tumors in a way that determines if a patient is a candidate for whole gland treatment, or for targeted treatment.
+The goal of a targeted treatment is to destroy only a patient’s known tumor while sparing the remaining healthy tissue.
+This technique avoids collateral damage to sensitive structures that can affect a man’s quality of life.

-The idea of a targeted treatment is not new.
-Today, breast surgeons have options besides removing the entire breast to treat breast tumors.
+The idea of targeted treatment is not new in medicine.
+Breast surgeons have several options besides removing the entire breast to treat breast tumors.
 Instead, for qualified patients a lumpectomy is used to remove only the know tumors.
-What's ironic is that the idea of a similar "targeted treatment" for prostate tumors has lagged behind the breast lumpectomy by almost 30 years. -
+It is unfortunate that the idea of a similar targeted treatment for prostate tumors has lagged behind the breast lumpectomy by almost 30 years.

 The Science Behind Targeted Prostate Treatment

-The science that supports targeted treatment is based on pathology studies from prostate glands that were surgically removed then examined to identify the location, volume, and the aggressiveness of any prostate cancer discovered.
-Multiple published studies clearly show that up to one third of all prostate tumors appear to be "unifocal" rather than "multifocal," meaning they are found only on one side of the gland (Harvard Medical School 2011).
-As a result up to 70,000 men a year might clinically qualify for a targeted prostate treatment.
-Likewise, based on the degree of clinical significance, the actual number of potential candidates for targeted treatment may be even higher.
-Studies suggest that up to 30% of multi-focal tumors may be clinically insignificant, meaning that based on the volume and aggressiveness of the disease found, some patients might not need immediate or entire gland treatment.
+The science that supports targeted treatment is based on pathology studies from prostate glands that were surgically removed and examined to identify the location, volume, and the aggressiveness of any prostate cancer discovered.
+Multiple published studies show that up to one third of all prostate tumors appear to be “unifocal” rather than “multifocal,” meaning they are found only on one side of the gland (Harvard Medical School 2011).
+As a result, up to 70,000 men each year may clinically qualify for a targeted prostate treatment.
+Studies suggest that up to 30% of multi-focal tumors may be clinically insignificant.
+This means that based on the volume and aggressiveness of the disease found, some patients might not need immediate or entire gland treatment.

-This illustration shows a unifocal tumor located in only one location.
+The above illustration shows a unifocal tumor, located in only one location.